eBay: marketplace guide

 Create a listing in the corresponding tab on ChannelEngine.
 More information on how to create a product listing can be found on Channels: product selection.

-Under the tab Category mapping, you can map your categories to the categories eBay uses.
-This is mandatory.
+Categorization on eBay is mandatory.
 If your categories are not linked, products under those categories will not be published on eBay.

 All products (required)

-- Condition - if this field is empty, by default the status New will be used.
-You can use the following conditions for your products:
+Condition - if this field is empty, by default the status New is used.
+You can use the conditions below for your products, depending on the product category.
+For more information on this, check out the Item condition by category and Category and marketplace support for the eBay Refurbished Program articles on eBay.

 - Not working